BHASVIC-ryancheung24/BHASVIC-ryancheung24/README.md

 We put our wings into a physical wind tunnel, this gave me experience with real world machinery.

 Friday
-We worked on a real world TV studio working with professional cameras and technologies such as LED walls that have been used in shows such as The Mandalorian
+We worked on a real world TV studio working with professional cameras and technologies such as LED walls that have been used in shows such as The Mandalorian.
+I found it surprising that TV and Media links closely to computer science as it requires many programs to run the show and it also requires everyone working on a show to collaborate and work together similar to what we do in computer science projects.

 <!--